Joseph Granville was in the business of prognostication. He was a stock market maven. He knew precisely what to buy and when to buy. He moved markets.

 Joseph Granville

 In his January 7, 1981 newsletter, just like many times before, he advised his subscribers to sell everything and go short the market.
-If you don’t know what going short means, you wouldn’t need to know.
+If you don’t know what going short means, you don’t need to know.

 His followers heeded that advice.
 The next day was a massive down day for the stock market.

-But what his followers did not know at the time is that was THE time to be buying stocks.
+But what his followers did not know at the time is that that was THE time to be buying stocks.
 The day he made that call, the Dow closed at 980 points.
 And we know where it is at today.

 And his tips for his most aggressive traders basically wiped them out.